Joystream/joystream-landing/testnets/rome/forum-module.md

 ## Events

-- `TopicCategoryCreated`: A topic category was introduced with a given new identifier
+- `TopicCategoryCreated`: A topic category was introduced with a given identifier.
+- `TopicCategoryDeleted`: A topic category, with a given identifier, was removed.
+- `ThreadCreated`: A thread was created with a given identifier.
+- `ThreadDeleted`: A thread was removed, with a given identifier, was removed.
+- `PostAdded`: ...
+- `EditPostText`: ...
+- `PostDeleted`: ...

 ## Dispatchable Methods